 SECTION 9.
-The authority shall meet at least monthly.
+The authority shall meet at least quarterly.
 Except as the bylaws of the authority may provide in emergency situations, the powers of the authority shall be exercised by the members at a meeting duly called and held.
-Three members shall constitute a quorum, and no action shall be taken except pursuant to the affirmative vote of at least three members.
+On and before December 31, 2024, three members shall constitute a quorum, and on and after January 1, 2025, four members shall constitute a quorum, provided that after the appointment of all authority members appointed by the representative policy board of the Aquarion Regional Water District, a quorum shall be six members, and no action shall be taken except pursuant to the affirmative vote of a quorum.
 The authority may delegate to one or more of its members, officers, agents or employees such powers and duties as it may deem proper.